-Moostone is a gemstone composed of feldspar minerals and has an iridescent sheen.
-Known for having calming and balancing energies, moonstone is also associated with lunar mystery and magic and has been used to treat insomnia, sleepwalking, ward off nightmares, and promote vivid dreams.
+Moonstone is a gemstone composed of feldspar minerals that has an iridescent sheen.
+Known for having calming and balancing energies, moonstone has been used to treat insomnia, ward off nightmares, and promote vivid dreams.

 Since moonstone engagement rings aren't as common as other engagement ring styles, it's important to do your background work on this stone to see if it's right for you.
 To help with that, we spoke to Anna Bario and Page Neal, jewelers makers and the creators of Bario Neal.